gruns/ImmortalDB/README.md

-When you store a key-value pair in IronDB, that key and value are saved redundantly in the browser's cookies, IndexedDB, LocalStorage, and SessionStorage storage engines.
+When you store a key-value pair in IronDB, that key and value are saved redundantly in the browser's cookies, IndexedDB, LocalStorage, and SessionStorage datastores.

 When a value is retrieved via its key, IronDB

   1. Looks up that key in every store.
   2. Counts each unique, returned value.
-  3. Determines the most commonly returned value as the 'correct' value.
+  3. Determines the most commonly returned unique value as the 'correct' value.
-  4. Returns this most common correct value
+  4. Returns this most common correct value.

 Then IronDB self-heals: if any store(s) returned a value different than the determined correct value, or no value at all, the correct value is rewritten to